UniversalDependencies/docs/_bor/index.md

 * Bororo uses 17 [UPOS](https://universaldependencies.org/u/pos/index.html), `adj` is not used.
-* Tokenization and semgmentatoin in Bororo is straightforward.
+* Tokenization and segmentation in Bororo is straightforward.
 There are no multiwords that require spaces or dashes.
 * Words are delimited by whitespace characters.
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 These are tokenized as separate tokens (words).